Introduction

 Avoiding axis/grid lines being cut off

 Axis lines and grid lines can sometimes appear ‘cut off’ if they are drawn at the limits of the chart range.
-You can see in the example in the previous section that the top grid line is slightly narrower than the adjacent tick mark on the y axis.
+In the previous plot, the top grid line is slightly narrower than the adjacent tick mark on the y axis.
 This is because the y axis limit is 100%.
 As the grid line is centred at 100%, the top half of the line is ‘cut off’.
 This can be corrected as follows:

 last_plot() + coord_cartesian(clip = "off")